Poetry Santa Cruz Poetry Santa Cruz Muse

 James Maughn’s third collection, These Peripheries, is now published in 2012 by Otoliths Books in Australia.

 Peter Nash is the winner of the 2011 Off The Grid Press Award for Poets Over 60.
 His collection Coyote Bush: Poems From the Lost Coast was published in 2012, available from Off The Grid Press.
-He will read on August 18 at 5:30 pm in Felix Kulpa Gallery.
+He read on August 18 at 5:30 pm in Felix Kulpa Gallery.

 Erica Goss is the winner of the 2011 Many Mountains Moving Poetry Contest.
 Her chapbook Wild Place was published in 2012, available from Finishing Line Press.
 She was interviewed by Dennis Morton on The Poetry Show on Sunday, August 5.
 The show may be heard or downloaded at The Poetry Show Blog.
 She read with Catherine Barnett at 7:30 pm on August 14 at Bookshop Santa Cruz.